AndrewEC/epub-font-repacker/README.md

 ### Usage
-From the root of the project directory run the command
+From the root of the project directory execute the powershell script `CreateVenv.ps1` the run the following command:
 > python -m repack <Absolute_Path_To_Epub>

 replacing &lt;Path_To_Epub&gt; with the absolute path to the epub file.